jashasweejena/100_Days_of_ML_Code/log.md

 **Thoughts:** Bought ML course from LearnCodeOnline and I now have a clear pathway to go.
 Python's basics are easy af and I don't feel fatigued today somehow.
 Hope to do something great tomorrow!

 **Link to work:** None

+### Day 12: July 17, 2018

+  * (No Time) IST - Completed Day 11

+**Today's Progress**: Gained more familiarity with python.
+Wrote a simple bubble sorting loop and started learning some basic web scraping.

+**Thoughts:** Today doesn't feel tiresome, yet I started a little late at 9PM.
+I started with some simple python progs from LCO and I feel confident.

+**Link to work:** None